0 Part Course |

 • Overview of calculating risk-weighted assets (RWAs): credit risk RWA, counterparty risk, market risk and operating risk

-Case study: Review Barclays’ Shareholders Equity to Tier I reconciliation
+Case study: Review Barclays’ Shareholders' Equity to Tier I reconciliation

-Recently, he was a Director in the Investment Banking department of Commercial International Bank (CIB), the largest non-government bank in Egypt, where he has completed several transactions, including two sell-side M&A deals, one follow-on equity offering and a delisting.
-He worked extensively with leading sovereign wealth funds, private equity firms and prominent families in the UAE, Qatar, Kuwait and Saudi Arabia.
+Recently, he was a Director in the Investment Banking department of Commercial International Bank (CIB), the largest non-government bank in Egypt, where he completed several transactions.
+This included two sell-side M&A deals, one follow-on equity offering and a delisting.

-He is currently a senior advisor to an M&A practice based in Paris and focuses on buy-side and sell-side transactions, mainly in the technology sector.
+He has worked with leading sovereign wealth funds, private equity firms and prominent families in the UAE, Qatar, Kuwait and Saudi Arabia.
+He is currently a senior advisor to an M&A practice based in Paris.
+They focus on buy-side and sell-side transactions, predominantly in the technology sector.

-This trainer has an MBA in Finance from the Kellogg School of Management in Chicago and a Bachelor of Science in Finance from Groupe INSEEC (“International Management Institute of Paris”).
+Our trainer has an MBA in Finance from the Kellogg School of Management in Chicago and a Bachelor of Science in Finance from Groupe INSEEC (“International Management Institute of Paris”).
 He also holds « Series 7 » and « Series 63 » US licences.

 • Review the accounting and valuation of the bank's financial statements.